 How we assess your application

-After you apply, a Citizenship and Immigration Canada (CIC) officer will verify that you have:
+If you applied through the regular process, a Citizenship and Immigration Canada (CIC) officer will verify that you have:

 - filled out your application forms correctly and signed them,